KittiKovacs/Quahog_Bulletin-MS3/README.md

 ## UX

 The registered user can easily get involved in and contribute to the life of their community.
-They can look for updates from the local council and start a conversation with them and other citizens; they can post ads and invitations to events, clubs, goups and so on.
+They can look for updates from the local council; they can post ads and invitations to events, clubs, goups and so on.
 They can offer and ask for help thereby strengthening the ties between the community members.
+Unregistered users can still view the post but the site doesn't allow them to create their own posts or to save them for later.

 ## User stories